AaronL87/chessUpperBound/README.md

 # chessUpperBound

 ## upperBound.py
 is an expression that computes a strict upper bound of chess positions.
+The expression includes many illegal positions, and I intend to refine the expression in time.

+### The current output is: 3.0697566281670323e+63

 This is a slightly optimized version of second expression from my paper "Of Games Greater than Ours:..." seen here: